<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Realize the home buying process is not necessarily short.

 No, no. The fun is just beginning.
-Just wait until the lender starts asking for the same information three, four, five times…There will be days where you’ll wonder if it’s time to start planning to pull out your tent and move onto the base FamCamp!
+Just wait until the lender starts asking for the same information three, four, five times…There will be days when you’ll wonder if it’s time to start planning to pull out your tent and move onto the base FamCamp!

 Need more information about VA Home Loans?
 Click below!